mmir-portfolio/mmir-portfolio.github.io/_posts/2025-07-08-Creating-bookreader-Chatbot-with-OpenAI.md

 ---
 layout: post
-title: Bookreader Chatbot (Gen AI)
+title: Chat with books you love (Gen AI)
 image: "/posts/OpenAI-img.png"
 tags: [OpenAI, LangChain, FAISS, GPT-3.5, Vector Search, PDF QA, Document Chatbot, Streamlit, Embeddings, NLP]
 ---

-This project demonstrates how to build a **chatbot that can answer questions from PDF documents** using OpenAI's GPT model, FAISS for vector search, and Streamlit for the user interface.
+**Chat with Books You Love (Gen AI)** is an intelligent document-based chatbot designed to help users interact with their favorite books, research papers, or reports in a natural and intuitive way.
+Leveraging Retrieval-Augmented Generation (RAG), the system allows users to ask questions about the content of a PDF and receive accurate, context-aware answers in real time.
+This project demonstrates how to build such a system using OpenAI, LangChain, and FAISS, offering a robust foundation for custom knowledge assistants.

 ---